sreeramraghu04/react-resume-x/README.md

-# Resume Builder 🎯
+# ResumeX 🎯

-**Resume Builder** is a modern frontend web application that helps users create professional resumes easily and quickly.
+**ResumeX** is a modern frontend web application that helps users create professional resumes easily and quickly.
 Users can input their details, preview the resume, and download it — all without a backend.

 ---